xrjvn/cp317a-group25-carrentalsystem/docs/sprint01.md

 - Car display cards made with optimized Next.js Image component
 - Styling used Tailwind CSS

+### Connor Davison - UI-1 (Search Cars/Reserve add ons)
+- Attached a button link to "Reserve" on the search page; Redirects user to reserve page with details of the car that is selected.
+- Attached Images to Cars

 **Files Modified:**
 - /app/search/page.tsx
 - app/data/mockCars.ts